flaubert165/ConferenceManagement/README.md

 ### ConferenceManagement.Domain.Tests

-Layer responsible for unary testing of the Domain modules.
+Layer responsible for unit testing of the Domain modules.

 ### ConferenceManagement.Infra